Is a 500 calorie diet safe under any circumstance?

 If the tests reveal that one or more of these conditions are present, doctors might need to reevaluate the type of VLCD to be used.
 Diabetics in particular must be carefully monitored, as cutting down calories or eliminating certain food groups can have a serious impact on blood sugar levels.

-In short: a very low-calorie diet is not meant to provide a quick answer to weight loss, but to help those that need a change due to health reasons.
+In short: a very low-calorie diet such as the 500 calorie diet is not meant to provide a quick answer to weight loss, but to help those that need a change due to health reasons.

 Weight Control Information Network: Very Low-Calorie Diets